fobnail/docs/docs/rims.md

 There may be multiple Support RIMs with PCRs or Event Logs.

-There is a tool abel to generate the RIMs in
+There is a tool able to generate the RIMs in
 [Host Integrity at Runtime and Start-up (HIRS) repository](https://github.com/nsacyber/HIRS/tree/master/tools/tcg_rim_tool)

 ## RIM packaging